MAGALA-RICHARD/apsimNGpy-documentations/doc/sens.rst

        'Maize.Total.Wt.MuStar', 'Maize.Total.Wt.Sigma'],
       dtype='object')

-In order to use Sobol use `method =sobol' as follows
+In order to use Sobol, use `method =sobol' as follows

 .. code-block:: python